stidjaco/GMSEUS/README.md

     <img width="1008" src = "https://github.com/stidjaco/GMSEUS/blob/main/images/GMSEUS_logo_v1.png">
  </p>

-# A distributed ground-mounted solar energy dataset with sub-array design metadata in the United States
+# A comprehensive ground-mounted solar energy dataset with sub-array design metadata in the United States
-Repository for creating and maintaining the Ground-Mounted Solar Energy in the United States (GM-SEUS) spatiotemporal dataset of solar arrays and panel-rows using existing datasets, machine learning, and object-based image analysis to enhance existing sources.
+Code epository for creating and maintaining the Ground-Mounted Solar Energy in the United States (GM-SEUS) spatiotemporal dataset of solar arrays and panel-rows using existing datasets, machine learning, and object-based image analysis to enhance existing sources.
 A paper in is preparation for this dataset.

 ## Current Version Notes
 This is the initial release of GM-SEUS (version 1.0).
 All input datasets and solar panel-row delineation results are up-to-date through December 11th, 2024.